 Do What You Love

 Don't sell yourself short - do what you love!
 Consider this short essay Who Are You? before you choose a career.
 And then search the internship and work data bases in the side bar to see the broad range of opportunities availlable to students and graduates of this major.
+And see where our recent grads are working now!

 According to a recent analysis of job opportunities in agriculture, "employers have 57,900 job openings in agriculture and related fields each year.
 But just 35,400 students graduate annually with a bachelor's degree or higher in ag."
 This adds up to opportunity, especially if you are willing to be flexible regarding location.